Prompt Library · 36 prompts

 3. What happens in case of defects or hidden defects?

-4. Are there terms I should negotiate?
+4. Are there any terms I should negotiate?

 No prompts match your search.